 Pesticides include insecticides, herbicides, fungicides, and algaecides.
 These can find their way into watercourses from a variety of sources, mainly from use in agriculture or weed control.
-NI Water has an ongoing pesticide monitoring programme, and analysed samples for 38 individual pesticides during 2023.
+NI Water has an ongoing pesticide monitoring programme, and analysed samples for 38 individual pesticides during 2024.
 NI Water liaises with other regulatory bodies in Northern Ireland such as the Northern Ireland Environment Agency (NIEA) regarding the control of pesticide usage.

 NI Water is engaged on an ongoing series of catchment management plans as part of its overall Drinking Water Safety Plans, which include looking at pesticide usage and control.
 The Water Catchment Partnership mentioned previously, has been setup to address pesticide problems across Northern Ireland and raise awareness of the risks of using pesticide products close to drinking water abstraction sources.

-NI Water has treatment processes in place for pesticide removal at WTWs were there is an identified risk for the use of pesticides in the catchment.
+NI Water has treatment processes in place for pesticide removal at WTWs where there is an identified risk for the use of pesticides in the catchment.
 Capital investment was completed in 2023 at Derg WTW for improved pesticide (MCPA) removal.
-Work is also being undertaken at Ballinrees WTW to improve pesticide (MCPA) removal, this work is scheduled to complete in December 2024.
+Work was undertaken at Ballinrees WTW to improve pesticide (MCPA) removal - this work was completed in December 2024.
 These improvement works will reduce the risk for exceedances of the regulatory standard for pesticides in drinking water in these supply areas.